sherrilynroque/InstacartPython/README.md

 ## Tools

 The following Python libraries were used for this analysis:
-* pandas - for data manipulation and analysis
+* Pandas - for data manipulation and analysis
-* numpy - for mathematical funcitons
+* Numpy - for mathematical funcitons
-* seaborn - for statistical data visualization
+* Seaborn - for statistical data visualizations
+* Matplotlib - for interactive visualizations
-* scipy - for scientific and technical computing
+* Scipy - for scientific and technical computing